FRRR ABC Heywire Youth Innovation grants

 - Application is submitted by individuals, sole traders, private or commercial businesses (as per the submitted ABN);

-- Application is submitted by an organisation that is not a legal entity, without the written consent of the governing / partnering body who holds the ABN / Incorporation number;
+- Application is submitted by an organisation that is not a legal entity (i.e. a registered not-for-profit), without the written consent of the governing / partnering body who holds the ABN / Incorporation Certificate;

-- Application is submitted without required financial documentation (see additional information on the second tab);
+- Application is submitted without required financial documentation (see below);

-- Final report/s from any FRRR grants awarded in the previous seven years have not been acquitted (delivery organisations should check with legal organisation to see if there are any outstanding final reports);
+- Overdue final report/s from any FRRR grants awarded in the previous seven years have not been acquitted (delivery organisations should check with legal organisation to see if there are any outstanding final reports);

 - Application is for a project or activity that has already occurred / is occurring prior to the announcement of funding;

 - Application is incomplete.
 NOTE: Due to the volume of applications received, applications are assessed based on the documentation received at the time of application.
 FRRR is unlikely to follow up missing documentation after applications have been submitted.

 Please read the information below to plan and prepare your project.
 The information below sets out what you MUST include for your project to be considered.
 There are plenty of helpful resources to support you along the way.